-Zendaya Treks Into Space for On Sportswear | Muse by Clios
+Zendaya Treks to Outer Space for On Sportswear | Muse by Clios

 Footwear, the final frontier?

-Zendaya—rocking Mr. Spock ears and branded kicks—blasts off in “Zone Dreamers,” a very self-consciously campy flight from Swiss sportswear maker On.
+Zendaya—rocking Mr. Spock ears and branded kicks—headlines “Zone Dreamers,” a self-consciously kooky flight from Swiss sportswear maker On.

-Presented as a faux trailer for an interstellar epic by director Nadia Lee Cohen, the storyline channels Galaxy Quest, ST:TOS and Barbarella for a trippy trek.
-Stylist Law Roach, a frequent Zendaya collaborator, contributed to the film’s fantastical feel.
+Presented as a faux trailer for an interstellar epic by director Nadia Lee Cohen, the storyline channels Galaxy Quest, ST:TOS and the coquettish camp of Barbarella.
+Stylist Law Roach, a frequent Zendaya collaborator, helped shape the film’s zippy feel.

-Jealous of those rad sneakers, Katy Perry?
-At least Zendaya had enough class not to clone herself like Kim Kardashian.
+Jealous of those brand-new Cloudzone sneaks, Katy Perry?
+Also, Zendaya had enough class not to clone herself like Kim Kardashian.

 “We built a world that feels surreal yet deeply human—where movement becomes a metaphor for confidence, connection and creative possibility,” says brand CMO Alex Griffin.
 “The campaign may live in an imagined universe, but its message is very real: everything is possible when we move together.”